NYC couple (35): can you Coast FIRE by 45 without leaving the city?

 What the numbers show

-The key idea behind Coast FIRE is simple: if you can build enough invested capital by 45, you may not need to keep pushing the savings rate as hard for the next 15-20 years.
+The key idea behind Coast FIRE is simple: if you can build enough invested capital by 45, you may not need to keep pushing the savings rate as hard for the next decade or two.
 Your job still pays the bills; your portfolio does the compounding.

-If you’re new to the simulator’s metrics, start with Reading your results.
+If the comparison table is new to you, start with Reading your results.
 For editing the timeline (step-ups, one-offs, childcare years), see Working with recurring items and one-offs.

 What this comparison evaluates